Tarsal tunnel syndrome: Surgical treatment

-If non-invasive treatment measures fail, tarsal tunnel release surgery may be recommended to decompress the area.
+If non-invasive treatment measures fail, tarsal tunnel release surgery may be recommended.
+Tarsal tunnel release is a form of a nerve decompression to relieve pressure on the tibial nerve.
 The incision is made behind the ankle bone and then down towards but not as far as the bottom of foot.
 The posterior tibial nerve is identified above the ankle.
 It is separated from the accompanying artery and vein and then followed into the tunnel.
 The nerves are released.
 Cysts or other space-occupying problems may be corrected at this time.
 If there is scarring within the nerve or branches, this is relieved by internal neurolysis.
 Neurolysis is when the outer layer of nerve wrapping is opened and the scar tissue is removed from within nerve.
 Following surgery, a large bulky cotton wrapping immobilizes the ankle joint without plaster.
 The dressing may be removed at the one-week point and sutures at about three weeks.

 Complications may include bleeding, infection, and unpredictable healing.
 The incision may open from swelling.
 There may be considerable pain and cramping.
 Regenerating nerve fibers may create shooting pains.
 Patients may have hot or cold sensations and may feel worse than before surgery.
 Crutches are usually recommended for the first two weeks, as well as elevation to minimize swelling.
 The nerve will grow at about one inch per month.
 One can expect to continue the healing process over the course of about one year.

 Many patients report good results.
 Some, however, experience no improvement or a worsening of symptoms.
 In the Pfeiffer article (Los Angeles, 1996), fewer than 50% of the patients reported improvement, and there was a 13% complication rate.

 Tarsal tunnel can greatly impact patients' quality of life.
 Depending on the severity, the ability to walk distances people normally take for granted (such as grocery shopping) may become compromised.
 Proper pain management and counseling is often required.

 Results of surgery can be maximized if all four of the medial ankle tunnels are released and you walk with a walker the day after surgery.
 Success can be improved to 80%.